Office of Compliance Programs

 - Breaches of large networks such as Sony, Gawker, and RockYou have

-made millions of passwords public, allowing hackers to identify
+made over a billion passwords public, allowing hackers to identify

 patterns in how the average network user creates a password.